Korean, Edit

 ⑴ Chemical Composition

-① Teeth have a denser crystal structure than bones and lower moisture content.
+① Teeth have a denser crystalline structure than bone and a lower water content.

 ⑵ Tooth = Crown + Root

-① Crown: The visible part outside the gum.
+① Crown: The portion visible above the gums.

 ⑶ Tooth Tissues = Enamel + Dentin + Pulp